Why You Don't Need to Detox After the Holidays

 With the holidays behind us and the new year freshly here, chances are your body isn't in tip-top shape and you might be feeling sluggish.
 And that's ok!
 With all the tasty appetizers, late meals, fancy drinks, sugary treats, family time and travel it's easy to slide into one festive meal after another without moderation and say you're going to start in the new year.

 At this point you might be thinking, "I should do a mini reset, like a simple detox to start fresh."
 Or if you're not thinking it, maybe you're anticipating I will say it.
 Spoiler alert: I'm not.
 This idea of a midwinter detox is a common theme I hear people forcing upon themselves that is actually not helpful.

 So, why is a detox not ideal post holidays?

 Detoxing after the holidays implies that the holidays are toxic; they're not.
-This swinging of the pendulum from super indulgent to super healthy messes with your metabolism and cravings.
+This swinging of the pendulum from super indulgent to super healthy messes with your metabolism, hormones and cravings.
 Food during this time of the year is important and is meant to be shared with loved ones to celebrate.
 Introducing themes of shame and stress after you've enjoyed yourself is a real downer and unnecessary.

 The good news about all of this is your body doesn't need a restrictive diet or an influx of hours at the gym to "get back on track."
-More than anything, it craves gentle ways to feel vibrant and alive after a shift in your typical wellness routine.
+More than anything, it craves gentle ways to feel vibrant and alive after a shift in your typical routine.

-Ease back into balance with these feel-good habits.
+Ease back into balance with these feel-good habits

-Sip warm water before coffee and breakfast
+Sip a big glass of warm water before coffee and breakfast